 And for this the formula will be:

-In above example, I have used vlookup with an asterisk to get marks by only using the first name.
+In above example, you have used vlookup with an asterisk to get marks by only using the first name.

-Using wildcard characters with find & replace option can do wonders in your data.
+Using wildcard characters with find and replace option can do wonders in your data.

-In above example, I have a word “ExcelChamps” which has different characters between it.
-And, I want to replace those characters with a simple space.
+In above example, you have a word “ExcelChamps” which has different characters between it.
+And, you want to replace those characters with a simple space.

-I can even do this by using replace option but in that case, I have to replace each character one by one.
+You can even do this by using replace option but in that case, you have to replace each character one by one.

 You can also use these wildcard characters with conditional formatting.

-Let’s say, in above list, you want to highlight the name of the cities which are starting from letter A.
+Let’s say, from a list, you want to highlight the name of the cities which are starting from letter A.